What is the difference between “secured” and “unsecured” credit?

 When it comes to getting credit, you may hear about it being “secured” or “unsecured.”
 See examples of the two types of credit, learn how collateral fits in, and get to know the pros and cons of each.

-Secured credit generally refers to credit that requires you to list something of value in order to guarantee the loan.
+Secured credit generally refers to credit that requires you to pledge something of value in order to secure the loan.

 For example, most standard types of mortgages and auto loans are considered secured credit, because the loan holder can take possession of your house or car if you don’t pay as agreed.

 Most credit cards fall into this category, as does an unsecured line of credit, which is sometimes referred to as a personal loan, or in more official terms, a ULOC.
-That stands for, you guessed it, an unsecured line of credit.

 The downside is, of course, you could lose the collateral if you don’t pay.
 With unsecured lines of credit, like a credit card, you don’t have to put your property at risk.

 The key downside is that unless your credit score is excellent, your interest rate will likely be higher.